John Michell (writer): Newspaper columnist: 1992–2009

 From January 1992 until his death, Michell published a monthly column, "An Orthodox Voice", in The Oldie magazine.
 He primarily used this as an outlet for condemning the modern world and lambasting what he perceived as the stupidity of most contemporary humans.
 His first article in this outlet contained an attack on evolution which resulted in a published response from the evolutionary biologist Richard Dawkins.
 He also used his column to encourage the use of mind-altering drugs, in particular LSD.
 Two anthologies that collected together some of these Oldie columns would be published; the first appeared in 1995 as An Orthodox Voice while the second was published in 2005 as Confessions of a Radical Traditionalist and contained an introduction from the scholar of esotericism Joscelyn Godwin.
-During this period, Michell also authored occasional book review for the conservative magazine, The Spectator.
+During this period, Michell also authored occasional book reviews for the conservative magazine, The Spectator.

 In 1996 Michell published Who Wrote Shakespeare?, in which he outlined various candidates in the Shakespeare authorship question.
 Who Wrote Shakespeare? received mixed reviews: Publishers Weekly was critical, while The Washington Post and The Independent praised his treatment of the subject.
 To mark their fiftieth anniversary in 1999, the publisher Thames and Hudson – who had published many of Michell's works – suggested that a biography be written by Michell's friend Paul Screeton.
 Michell however refused to cooperate with the project, which was abandoned.
 In 2000, Michell published The Temple at Jerusalem: A Revelation, in which he outlined his own interpretation of Jerusalem's Old City.

 From 2001 to 2004 he contributed several columns to tabloid newspaper The Mirror as part of an ongoing series run by the astrologer Jonathan Cainer.
 Cainer had sought to bring together a range of esotericists to write on related topics, with Michell's fellow contributors including Mark Winter, Patty Greenall, Sarah Sirillan, and Uri Geller.
 The series came to an end when Cainer left The Mirror to work for the rival Daily Mail.

 A keen painter, in 2003 an exhibit of his works was held at the Christopher Gibbs Gallery.
 In April 2007 Michell married Denise Price, the Archdruidess of the Glastonbury Order of Druids, at a ceremony held in Glastonbury's St Benedict's Church, although their relationship ended several months later.
 A lifelong smoker, Michell contracted lung cancer, and in his final days he was nursed at his son's home in Poole, Dorset, ultimately dying on 24 April 2009, at the age of 76.
 His body was buried at St Mary's Church in Stoke Abbott on May Day.
 A high church memorial service was then held at All Saints' Church in Notting Hill, which was attended by around 400 mourners.

 His work, How the World is Made – which he regarded as his magnum opus – was published posthumously.